nunosoft-development/apilib-docs/Guides/add-custom-domain.md

 To properly set up the domain, you need to add a TXT DNS entry with your project ID to the domain.
 Follow the steps below, using the example of adding a TXT record for `api-lib.me` on Cloudflare:

-1. Log in to your Cloudflare account.
+1. Log in to your Cloudflare or DNS ptovider account.
 2. Select the desired domain (e.g., `api-lib.me`).
 3. Navigate to the DNS settings for your domain.
 4. Add a new TXT record.
 5. In the **Name** or **Host** field, enter `@` or leave it blank to represent the root domain.
 6. In the **Value** or **Content** field, enter your project ID.
-You can find the project ID by following the guide provided [here](https://example.com/guides/finding_project_id).
+You can find the project ID by following the guide provided [here](https://api-lib.com/guides/finding-project-id).

 ![Add TXT Record](https://example.com/images/add_txt_record_cloudflare.png)

 ## Step 6: Verify TXT Record

-To ensure the TXT record has been added successfully, you can use a website like [dnslookup.de](https://dnslookup.de/) to perform a DNS lookup.
+To ensure the TXT record has been added successfully, you can use a website like [nslookup.io](https://www.nslookup.io/txt-lookup/) to perform a DNS lookup.
 Enter your domain name and select the TXT record option to check if the TXT record is present and has propagated correctly.

+## Step 7: Add Custom Domain to Your API-Lib Project

+To complete the setup and avoid any error messages, you need to add the verified custom domain to your API-Lib project.
+Follow the steps below:

+1. Return to the **Project Settings** page in your API-Lib account.
+2. Select the desired project for which you added the custom domain.
+3. In the **Project Custom Domain** section, click on the **Update** button.
+4. Enter your verified custom domain in the input field.
+5. Click on the **Save** button to save the changes.

-## Step 7: Add A Record for Redirection
+## Step 8: Add A Record for Redirection

 To redirect requests to the API-Lib servers, you need to add an A record for the domain.
 Follow the steps below: